tweag/nickel/CONTRIBUTING.md

 Other noteworthy items:

 - The user manual in `doc/manual/`, as a bunch of markdown files.
-- A VSCode extension for NLS.
+- A VSCode extension for NLS in `lsp/client-extension/`.

 ## Using Nix